gettek/terraform-azurerm-policy-as-code/README.md

 ### Error: Invalid for_each argument

 You may experience plan/apply issues when running an initial deployment of the `set_assignment` module.
-To prevent this, set the flag `-var "skip_remediation=true"` and omit for consecutive builds.
+This is because `azurerm_role_assignment.rem_role` and `azurerm_policy_remediation.rem` depend on resources to exist before producing a successful continuos deployment.
+To overcome this, set the flag `-var "skip_remediation=true"` and omit for consecutive builds.
 This may also be required for destroy tasks.